ralampay/pyno/README.md

 python -m pyno --mode train-ae --training-file data.csv --layers 144 140 --output-model-file model.pth
 ```

+### Using the Data Parser Utility

+`data-parser` is a utility that will split an initial dataset

+python -m data-parser --input-file https://happy-research.s3.ap-southeast-1.amazonaws.com/kddcup99.csv --training-file data/kddcup99-unsupervised-training.csv --validation-file data/kddcup99-unsupervised-validation.csv --outlier-ratio 0.1

 ## Notes
+* A dataset used by `data-parser` is assumed to be normalized, no headers and will have labels at the last column where `1` represents normal / benign points and `-1` represents outliers.
 * Code uses tabs as spaces with 2 spaces = 1 tab.
 (Might screw up code when used with other editors not using this format)
-* When committing, make sure to clear all output from notebooks via `jupyter nbconvert --clear-output --inplace notebooks/*.ipynb` command
+* When committing, make sure to clear all output from notebooks via `jupyter nbconvert --clear-output --inplace notebooks/**/*.ipynb` command